The Good Samaritan

 2. Leviticus 19:18 Thou shalt not avenge, nor bear any grudge against the children of thy people, but thou shalt love thy neighbour as thyself: I am the LORD.

-These two commandments are the foundational principal of the Law of Moses.
+These two commandments about loving God and your neighbor are the foundational principal of the Law of Moses.
 The two commandments are closely related because man is made in the image of God (Gen 1:26), and loving one who is like God is to love the source of that image, that is, God Himself (cp.
 Jn 14:9).

 The lawyer wanted a legal definition of “neighbor” so he could apply the Law and probably limit his liability to non-neighbors, like the Jews had defined “work” for things on the Sabbath.

-In answer to the lawyer’s question, Jesus appealed to Leviticus 19:18 and common sense and gave a recount of an incident where a man fell among thieves where he was beaten and robbed and left to die.
+In answer to the lawyer’s question, Jesus appealed to Leviticus 19:18 regarding loving your neighbor and to common sense and gave a recount of an incident where a man fell among thieves where he was beaten and robbed and left to die.

 In Jesus’ illustration three men saw the wounded man lying on the side of the road.
-Two of them were elite religious persons, a priest and a Levite, a priest’s assistant.
+Two of them were elite religious persons, a priest and a Levite who were the kind of people who were assistants to priests.
 Both of these men, who knew the Law by virtue of their occupation and were obligated to be an example of obedience to others, ignored the Law in Leviticus 19:18 about this needy man, because it would have cost them money.
-Because of covetousness, these two religious men did not do anything.
-They ignored the law regarding their neighbor and hence disobeyed God by failure to show love to their neighbor.
+Because of covetousness, these two religious men did not do what the Law required.
+They ignored the law regarding their neighbor and hence disobeyed God by their failure to show love to their neighbor.
 Because covetousness is idolatry, they also disobeyed the first commandment of having a god of things they served before (more than) Jehovah.

 Christians also are given a law against covetousness: